Scheduling Policies for AoI Minimization with Timely Throughput Constraints: Introduction

+Although there are many works that consider the \ac{AoI} optimization or analysis, there are few works that consider \ac{AoI} optimization in a system with heterogeneous traffic \cite{ZhengOpenJournal, SPAWC2019, fountoulakis2022information, sun2021age}.
 The work that is closer to our work is \cite{sun2021age}.
 The authors in \cite{sun2021age} consider a wireless network including \ac{AoI}-oriented users and deadline-constrained users.
 The goal is to minimize the average \ac{AoI} while satisfying the timely throughput constraints.
-The authors \them{in \cite{sun2021age} also} consider that the time is divided into frames and the frames into slots. \them{However, they additionaly assume} that the \ac{AoI}-oriented user can be scheduled in any time slot within the frame and the value of the \ac{AoI} remains $1$, if the transmission succeeds, during the whole frame.
-Furthermore, it is \them{assumed} that the channel remains fixed during a frame. \them{On the contrary}, in our work, we consider that \ac{AoI} is $1$ only when the \ac{AoI}-oriented user \them{transmits a packet successfully}. \them{Furthermore}, the channel of \them{a} user can change from slot to slot \them{unlike} from frame to frame.
+The authors \them{in \cite{sun2021age} also} consider that the time is divided into frames and the frames into slots. \them{However, they additionally assume} that the \ac{AoI}-oriented user can be scheduled in any time slot within the frame and the value of the \ac{AoI} remains $1$, if the transmission succeeds, during the whole frame.
+Furthermore, it is \them{assumed} that the channel remains fixed during a frame. \them{On the contrary}, we consider that \ac{AoI} is $1$ only when the \ac{AoI}-oriented user \them{transmits a packet successfully}. \them{Furthermore}, the channel of \them{a} user can change from slot to slot \them{unlike} from frame to frame.
 These assumptions make the problem \them{considered in our paper} fundamentally different and more realistic.